chainpoint/chainpoint-js/README.md

 ## Public API

 The following public functions are exported from this client.
-All functions in the client library are written using Promises in the async/await style where possible.

-Additionally, the output of each function in the process has been designed so that it can be used as the input to the next with no need to manipulate the data.
+Where possible, functions in the client library are written using Promises in the async/await style.
+The output of each function can be used as the input to the next function with no need to manipulate the data.

 ### `submitHashes(hashes, uris)`